iCliniq Logo

 Welcome to icliniq.com.

-This looks like a cellulitis (attachment removed to protect patient identity), it is an infection of subcutaneous tissue.
-He needs antibiotics and blood test.
-Convince him for visit.
+This looks like cellulitis (attachment removed to protect patient identity), it is an infection of subcutaneous tissue.
+He needs antibiotics and a blood test.
+Convince him to visit.
 He will need a hemogram test, and blood culture to look for the extent of infection.
-In treatment, he will need antibiotics like Amoxicillin Clavulanate combination 625 mg three times a day along with some antacid like Pantoprazole 40 mg once a day.
-For pain and swelling, you can continue Ibuprofen, you can use Magsulf ointment for local application for swelling.
+In treatment, he will need antibiotics like Amoxicillin Clavulanate combination 625 mg three times a day along with some antacids like Pantoprazole 40 mg once a day.
+For pain and swelling, he can continue Ibuprofen.
 He will need higher antibiotics as it appears severe cellulitis.
-So my advice is to visit ER soon.
+So my advice is to visit the ER soon.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!